Luminary has launched. Is the latest “Netflix for podcasts” worth it?

 The hosts: Author and media impresario Manoush Zomorodi

-The pitch: The hit show from WNYC that focuses on remaining a human being in the case of technology
+The pitch: The hit show from WNYC that focuses on remaining a human being while contending with technology

 The verdict: Zomorodi came to national attention in 2015 with a social experiment that spawned the book Bored and Brilliant.
 Since then, she created the WNYC podcast Note to Self, which expanded her focus on the attention economy into all aspects of how humans interact with technology.
 After splitting amicably with WNYC in 2018, Zomorodi and her business partner have now started their own company (Stable Genius Productions) and given Note to Self a new home at Luminary.
 In the first episode of the new version, Zomorodi is in her element, talking with Dr. Elizabeth Englander about the thorny subject of screen time for kids.
 For a lot of parents, this has long been the topic of the modern era, since it’s hard to set boundaries for children on devices that adults ourselves often struggle to compartmentalize.
 It’s too broad a topic to resolve in one episode, but it does yield a fascinating conversation and at least one highly applicable tip: Explaining to your early-teen kids that nobody creates addictive apps strictly out of the goodness of their heart.
 The only knock against the show, however, is that anybody truly struggling with where to direct their attention in the face of overwhelming technology might want to spend more time away from podcasts.